vmleon/OKE-first-steps/README.md

 It has a **fast start time**.

-The unterlying technology: `cgroups` and `namespaces` of Linux kernel.
+The underlying technology is: `cgroups` and `namespaces` of Linux kernel.

 - `cgroups` is "what you can use" from your host machine.
 Memory, CPU, block I/O, network, ...
 - `namespaces` is "what you can see" from your host machine.
 Pid, net, mnt, uts, ipc, ...